 The foot is one of the most complex parts of the body.
 It is made up of 26 bones connected

 by many joints, muscles, tendons, and ligaments.
-The foot is susceptible to many stresses.
+The foot is at risk of many stresses.

 Foot problems can cause pain, inflammation, or injury.
 These problems can result in

 What are the different types of foot problems?

 Foot pain is often caused by incorrect foot function.
 Shoes that don't fit well can

 worsen and, in some cases, cause foot problems.
 Shoes that fit correctly and give